runpod/hsm/muid/README.md

 	config := muid.Config{
 		MachineID:       123,              // Assign a specific machine ID
 		TimestampBitLen: 42,              // Use 42 bits for timestamp
-		CounterBitLen:   10,              // Use 10 bits for counter (machine ID will be 12 bits)
+		CounterBitLen:   10,              // Use 10 bits for counter
 		Epoch:           time.Date(2024, 1, 1, 0, 0, 0, 0, time.UTC).UnixMilli(), // Custom epoch
 	}

+	// For a single custom generator instance, typically use shardIndex 0 and shardBitLen 0.
+	// The total bits available for Machine ID are 64 - TimestampBitLen - CounterBitLen - ShardBitLen
+	// In this case: 64 - 42 - 10 - 0 = 12 bits.
+	shardIndex := uint64(0)
+	shardBitLen := 0

-	// Create a generator with the custom configuration
+	// Create a generator with the custom configuration and shard info.
-	// The provided MachineID (123) will be masked to fit the calculated machine bit length (64 - 42 - 10 = 12 bits).
+	// The provided MachineID (123) will be masked to fit the calculated machine bit length (12 bits). gen := muid.NewGenerator(config, shardIndex, shardBitLen)
-	gen := muid.NewGenerator(config)

 	// Generate an ID using the custom generator id := gen.ID()